florian-beetz/bachelor-thesis/thesis.md

 a `requires` clause.
 It also makes the package `java.util.prefs` available for other modules by exporting it.
-However, although Java packages seem to be hierarchical with a `.` to sperate levels, package names are treated as arbitrary identifiers [@Mac2017].
+However, although Java packages seem to be hierarchical with a `.` to separate levels, package names are treated as arbitrary identifiers [@Mac2017].
 This means if a subpackage of `java.util.prefs` were to be exported here, it would have to be explicitly declared as exported.